What is pleural effusion?

 A minor pleural effusion may not cause any symptoms.

-A minor pleural effusion often goes away on its own without treatment.
+A minor pleural effusion often goes away on its own.

-In other cases, doctors may need to treat the condition that is causing the pleural effusion.
-For example, you may get antibiotics to treat pneumonia.
-Or you could get other medicines to treat heart failure.
+Doctors may need to treat the condition that is causing the pleural effusion.
+For example, you may get medicines to treat pneumonia or congestive heart failure.
+When the condition is treated, the effusion usually goes away.

 Author: Healthwise Staff